GLStudios/Minty-Vanilla-Mod-Src-Code/README.md

 Minty-Vanilla-Mod-Src-Code
 ==========================

-I, GLStudios, Do not
-give permission for anyone
-to copy, and or recreate the
-code I post on this repository.
+Nobody shall have permission to edit or recreate of the code that I post on this repository.